docsforadobe/javascript-tools-guide/docs/integrating-xml/xml-object-reference.md

 `xmlObj.toXMLString();`

 Creates an XML-encoded string representation of this [XML object](#xml-object).

 This result includes the start tag, attributes and end tag of the XML object, regardless of its content.
-Formats the string as specified by the global settings XML.:ref:prettyPrinting <xml-class-properties> and XML.:ref:prettyIndent <xml-class-properties>.
+Formats the string as specified by the global settings [XML.prettyPrinting](#xml-class-properties) and [XML.prettyIndent](#xml-class-properties).

 Returns a String.